MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 ### Allocate capacity

 Once entitled to AI Builder capacity, an environment administrator has to allocate capacity for AI Builder to the environment before you can use it.

-Information about how to allocate capacity in the Power Platform admin center is available in [Capacity add-ons](/power-platform/admin/capacity-add-on).
+For information about how to allocate capacity in the Power Platform admin center, go to [Capacity add-ons](/power-platform/admin/capacity-add-on).
+For information on how to allocate credits, go to [Manage capacity](administer.md#manage-capacity).

 ## Trial licenses